madprops/gifmaker/README.md

 These will get a random light or dark color on each frame.

 Names are also supported, like `green`, `black`, `red`.

+It can also be `font` to use the same color as the font.

 ---